 ArcGIS Runtime SDKs

-You can use the ArcGIS Runtime SDKs to build and deploy native apps to a variety of popular platforms and devices.
+You can use the ArcGIS Runtime SDK to build and deploy native apps to a variety of popular platforms and devices.
 Add powerful spatial capabilities to your native apps and empower your app users to do all things GIS, even when offline.
 For more information, see the ArcGIS Runtime SDKs reference guide.

-Portal for ArcGIS or ArcGIS Online
+ArcGIS Enterprise or ArcGIS Online

 If you have access to and credentials for ArcGIS Enterprise or ArcGIS Online, you can add GIS services to Map Viewer in either using a REST endpoint (URL), and share them as web maps and web apps.
 GIS service URLs are obtained through the ArcGIS Server Services Directory.